adityaramesh/torch_utils/README.md

 The implementation of SGU is more generic than the implementation of SGD found in the Torch `optim` package.
-This one allows the learning rate and momentum annealing schedules to be arbitrary lambdas.
+This one allows the learning rate and momentum annealing schedules to be arbitrary functions.
 Several [predefined schedules](sopt/schedule.lua) are available.

-## Usage
+# Usage

-If `torch_utilities` is not already in a path accessible to the Torch interpreter, then you can add its location to the package path by doing the
-following:

-	package.path = package.path .. ';<path to torch_utilities>/?.lua'

-In the code above, `<path to torch_utilities>` should be replaced with the path to the `torch_utilities` directory.

-### sopt
+## sopt

-To import `sopt`, use `require 'sopt'`.
+To import `sopt`, use `require "sopt"`.
 The code below demonstrates how to set up an optimization algorithm.
 Assume that the following variables are defined:

 - `opt_method`: The selected optimization method.